RSS

 Definition of Forrester

-According to the results of the new IHS study for 2016, the main share of SDN implementation in data centers now falls on the installation[1] test stands[2].
+According to the results of a new IHS study for 2016, the main share of SDN implementation in data centers now falls on the installation[1] test benches[2].

-In 2015, 89% of service providers surveyed expressed a desire to build test stands for SDN research.
-According to the report for 2016, real results were lower - 67%.
-The number of pre-operational checks and real SDN implementations was also significantly reduced compared to what was expected in 2015.
+In 2015, 89% of surveyed service providers expressed a desire to build test stands for SDN research.
+Real results, according to the 2016 report, were lower - 67%.
+The number of pre-operational inspections and real SDN implementations has also significantly decreased compared to what was expected in 2015.

-SDN implementation plans in data centers (left) and actual results (right) (IHS source)
+SDN implementation plans in data centers (left) and real results (right) (IHS source)

-This report also notes a slowdown in implementations of bare-metal switches (BMS) - network devices shipped without firmware, but with a software boot environment that allows the installation of compatible network OS.
-These devices are primarily designed to replace proprietary network switches.
+This report also notes the slowdown in implementations of bare-metal switches (BMS) - network devices supplied without embedded software, but with a software boot environment that provides the installation of compatible network operating systems.
+These devices are primarily intended to replace proprietary network switches.

-and Orange Business Services AT&T signed a cooperation agreement in the summer of 2016 to develop open code and standardization initiatives that will accelerate the adoption of standards for software-defined network (-) software-defined networking SDN virtualizations and network functionality (network function virtualization -) technologies NFV.
-Companies share a strategic vision that not only equipment, but also networks should become more intelligent, which will reduce costs and complexity of operation.
-The joint efforts of partners will bring closer the emergence of more maneuverable, flexible and responsive to the needs of users of the networks of the future for industry and business customers.
+and Orange Business Services AT&T signed a cooperation agreement in the summer of 2016 to develop open source and standardization initiatives that will speed up the adoption of standards for software-defined network technologies software-defined networking SDN virtualizations (-) and network function virtualization -.
+NFV Companies share a strategic vision that not only equipment, but also networks should become more intelligent, which will reduce costs and complexity of operation.
+The joint efforts of partners will bring closer the emergence of more maneuverable, flexible and responsive networks of the future to the needs of users for the industry and business customers.

-Deploying new virtual network services and features is now overly complicated.
-Network service providers and other network companies have to deal with private standards, closed architectures and equipment from many different vendors focusing on different platforms and specifications.
-AT & T and Orange are organizing a discussion of industry standardization issues to move together to address them.
-The adoption of common standards and interfaces will help the industry simplify technological integration, increase operational efficiency and reduce costs, which will accelerate innovation and development processes.
+The deployment of new virtual network services and functions is now overly complicated.
+Network service providers and other network companies have to deal with private standards, closed architectures and hardware from many different vendors targeting different platforms and specifications.
+AT&T and Orange are organizing a discussion on industry standardization issues to move together to address them.
+The adoption of common standards and interfaces will help the industry simplify technological integration, improve operational efficiency and reduce costs, which will speed up innovation and development processes.

-When SDN and NFV technologies are based on common, open, and interoperable technology standards, it will help overcome the challenges of delivering high-security, application-aware, and proprietary network services.
-The emergence of an ecosystem of functionally compatible services and equipment suppliers will positively affect both software-defined network technologies and business customers who can deploy services faster and easier, configure their infrastructure in real time and create innovations.
+When SDN and NFV technologies are based on common, open and interoperable technology standards, this will help overcome the difficulties of providing network services with a high degree of security and native intelligence that takes into account the features of the applications used.
+The emergence of an ecosystem of interoperable services and hardware providers will positively affect both software-defined network technologies and business customers who can deploy services faster and easier, configure their infrastructure in real time and create innovation.

-Based on a network-centric approach, AT & T and Orange intend to make the benefits of their vision of SDN and NFV technologies more accessible to both business customers and the industry.
-Companies will focus on:
+Based on a network-centric approach, AT&T and Orange intend to make the benefits of their vision of SDN and NFV technologies more accessible to both business customers and the industry.
+Companies will focus on the following tasks:

-• Ensure that both customer-located telecommunications equipment and network services are truly versatile through the creation of common network infrastructure specifications and can operate in any software-defined network environment with different network software.
+• Ensure that both customer-based telecommunications equipment and network services are truly universal through the creation of common network infrastructure specifications and can operate in any software-defined network environment with different network software.

-• Simplify and make NFV implementation more efficient with common recommendations and templates that make the technology's supplier ecosystem more mature and easier to use.
+• Simplify and make the implementation of NFV more efficient with common guidelines and templates that will make the technology's vendor ecosystem more mature and the technology easier to use.

-• Develop standardized application programming interfaces that enable multi-vendor software-defined network architectures to communicate with each other, making deploying virtualized network functions and services faster and easier.
+• Develop standardized application programming interfaces that enable software-defined network architectures from different vendors to communicate with each other, making deployment of virtualized network functions and services faster and easier.

 2015

-Huawei, Open Network Operating System and Open Networking Foundation to create SDN ecosystem
+Huawei, Open Network Operating System and Open Networking Foundation will create SDN ecosystem

-On March 12, 2015, Huawei announced plans, together with the Open Network Operating System (ONOS) and the Open Networking Foundation (ONF), to create an open innovative SDN industry ecosystem that helps operators increase profitability from SDN networks.
+On March 12, 2015, it became known about Huawei's plans, together with the Open Network Operating System (ONOS) and the Open Networking Foundation (ONF), to create an open innovative industry ecosystem SDN, which helps operators increase the profitability of SDN networks.

-Ultra-high-speed connections and cost reduction have led software-defined networks (SDNs) to play a key role in transforming the architecture of operator networks.
+Ultra-fast connections and a cost-cutting course have led to software-defined networking (SDN) playing a key role in transforming operator network architecture.

-The company's cooperation was announced at a press conference, in which executives exchanged ideas on developing an open, innovative SDN environment and agreed on the process of creating an open-source SDN platform.
+The company's collaboration was announced at a press conference in which executives exchanged ideas on developing an open, innovative SDN environment and agreed on the process of creating an open source SDN platform.

 At a briefing, Huawei announced that its SDN solutions fully support the ONOS platform.
 Huawei intends to maintain close cooperation with ONOS, ONF and Open Platform for NFV (open platform for NFV), aimed at creating a single, open and programmable SDN network architecture.